Price Discrimination in International Airline Markets: Results

-In Figure \ref{fig:statetransition} we present the state's evolution, in terms of the contours corresponding to the state's joint density, as implied by our model estimates.
+In Figure \ref{fig:statetransition}, we present the state's evolution in terms of the contours corresponding to the state's joint density, as implied by our model estimates.
 Consider $\omega_{1}$, which is the initial capacity for this modal capacity market.
-So, when we move to the next few periods, we see that the uncertainty increases.
-However, as we get closer to the departure time, the contours move towards the origin, which denotes that fewer seats might remain unsold with time.
-The contour of the state at the time of departure ($\omega_{\texttt{dept}}$) denotes the distribution of the state at the time of departure.
-The fact that even at the time of departure, the contours are not degenerate is consistent with the load factor observed in our sample, see Figure \ref{fig:initialcapacity}(b).
-Thus we can conclude that there is substantial uncertainty (or volatility) about demand.
+So, when we move to the subsequent few periods, we see that the uncertainty increases.
+However, as we get closer to the departure time, the contours move towards the origin, which means fewer seats might remain unsold with time.
+The contour of the state at the time of departure ($\omega_{\texttt{dept}}$) denotes the distribution of the state at the time of departure. {Even at the time of departure, the contours are not degenerate but they suggest slightly higher load factor than the data; see Figure \ref{fig:initialcapacity}(b).} That contours get dispersed as the flight date approaches is a way to visualize demand uncertainty.

-One of the implications of this demand volatility is the implied volatility in the value of a seat to the airline, i.e., the seat's opportunity cost.
-In Figure \ref{fig:costCDF}, we present the distributions of the marginal cost for an economy and first-class seat that are realized in equilibrium, averaged across all markets and all capacities.
-This feature graphically relates the state transitions to the shadow cost of a seat.
-In particular, in Figure \ref{fig:costCDF}, we take the distribution of states realized in a given period (Figure \ref{fig:statetransition}) and sample the total marginal costs (sum of the derivative of value functions with respect to price and the ``peanut'' cost) based on those frequencies and then plot the distributions.
+An implication of this demand volatility is the implied volatility in the value of a seat to the airline, i.e., the seat's opportunity cost.
+In Figure \ref{fig:costCDF}, we present the distributions of the marginal cost for an economy and first-class seat realized in equilibrium, averaged across all markets and all capacities.
+This feature graphically relates the state transitions to the shadow costs.
+In particular, in Figure \ref{fig:costCDF}, we take the distribution of states realized in a given period (Figure \ref{fig:statetransition}) and sample the total marginal costs (sum of the derivative of value functions with respect to price and the peanut cost) based on those frequencies and then plot the distributions.
 In panel (a), we present the distributions for an economy seat, and in panel (b), we present the distributions of a first-class seat.
 As can be seen, there is a significant variation in the costs.
-These variations are crucial for our identification as they are the underlying reason for dispersion in the observed fares.
+These variations are crucial for our identification, as they are the underlying reason for dispersion in the observed fares.